christineiym/accessible-wayfinding-systematic-review-data/README.md

 ## Contributions and Data Availability
 - Feel free to clone and/or fork for your use!
 Contributions via pull request are welcome.
 - If relevant, I ask that you cite this repository with the website link (https://github.com/christineiym/accessible-wayfinding-systematic-review-data).
 Thanks!
-- To request final analysis results, please email [christine.mendoza@unc.edu](mailto:christine.mendoza@unc.edu)!
+- To request final analysis results, please email [christine.mendoza@unc.edu](mailto:christine.mendoza@unc.edu).

 ## Paper Search Criteria